ROCm/ROCmValidationSuite/docs/ug1main.md

     /sys/class/kfd/kfd/topology/nodes/<node id>

 Each of the GPU nodes in the directory is identified with a number, indicating the device index of the GPU.
-This module will ignore count, duration or wait key values.
+Use the `device_index` common key to target specific GPUs by their topology node index.

+Note: GPUP ignores the `count`, `duration`, `wait`, `parallel`, and `log_interval` common keys — each action performs a single-pass property dump.

 ### Module specific keys